Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 When it comes to fat burning, every person with elementary knowledge about fitness knows that strength training plays an important role in losing weight.

-Still, one of the most common questions revolves around the number of reps optimal for weight loss.
+Some of the most common questions my clients ask me revolve around how many reps are optimal for weight loss.

 Since that depends on so many different factors, I conducted in-depth 3-week research to find the science and experts say.